GarySimons/girlsrun/README.md

 * As a user, I want to **build a network of women** to help and support each other.
 * As a user, I want to **sell group running sessions** as a revenue stream
 * As a user, I want to **sell branded merchandise** on site as a revenue stream.
-* As a user, I want to **collect user data** for market research and promtional purposes.
+* As a user, I want to **collect user data** for market research and promotional purposes.
 * As a user, I want to **sell extra services** such as personal nutrition and coaching advice.

 ### User